Koech-code/Stock-historical-trend/README.md

 ## Patient Records Management System

 ### Technologies used
-  - React
+  - Angular
   - Javascript
   - HTML 5
   - CSS 3
   - Bootstrap
+  - Chartjs

 ### Description
-> This is a web application that helps health records managers take control of patient records.

-> A user can:
-- Create a patient file
-- Read a patient file
-- Update a patient file
-- Delete a patient file if no longer of use
+> This is a web page that allows a user to visualize the historical trend of end of day stock prices for publicly available US companies, then displays them as a line graph.

 ## Author